Balanitis Xerotica Obliterans

 How can BXO be treated?

-The price for adult circumcision with frenuloplasty is £660, with Glue and biopsy £150 to confirm the diagnosis.
+The price for adult circumcision with frenuloplasty is £760, with Glue and biopsy £150 to confirm the diagnosis.
+Follow-up usually after four weeks fee of £150

 Tight Foreskin - Phimosis in adults and children.
 Is this associated with Balanitis Xerotica Obliterans (BXO), and what is the best evidence-based management?
+(Reported by MEDSCAPE in 2019)

 “No consistently effective treatment has been developed for penile lichen sclerosus (balanitis xerotica obliterans [BXO]); however, the therapies described below have been reported to have varying degrees of success.